Macy's Thanksgiving Day Parade: Official broadcasts

-Though the Macy's Thanksgiving Day Parade airs on nearly all of NBC's stations, it has often been preempted in the Detroit market due to WDIV-TV's coverage of the locally based America's Thanksgiving Parade, which the station has aired from 1964 to 1984 and (following a nine-year run on ABC affiliate WXYZ-TV) since 1995.
-While WDIV did carry the later tape-delayed broadcast from 2009 to 2019, local carriage of the live Macy's parade broadcast has been mostly sporadic (it aired locally on WADL from 2009 to 2016), even after the station began over-the-air digital telecasts, granting it the ability to televise the NBC telecast on a subchannel; as such, Detroit-area viewers often have to rely on nearby NBC affiliates out of Flint (WEYI), Lansing (WILX) and Toledo (WNWO) to watch the parade.
+Although the Macy's Thanksgiving Day Parade airs on nearly all of NBC's stations, it has often been preempted in the Detroit market due to WDIV-TV's coverage of the locally based America's Thanksgiving Parade, which the station has aired from 1964 to 1984 and (following a nine-year run on ABC affiliate WXYZ-TV) since 1995.
+While WDIV did carry the later tape-delayed broadcast from 2009 to 2019, local carriage of the live Macy's parade broadcast has been mostly sporadic (it aired locally on WADL from 2009 to 2016), even after the station began over-the-air digital telecasts, granting it the ability to televise the NBC telecast on a subchannel; as such, Peacock exclusively airs the parade live to Detroit-area viewers, who can also turn to nearby NBC affiliates out of Flint (WEYI), Lansing (WILX) and Toledo (WNWO).

+This has affected West Michigan, the Traverse City-Cadillac-Sault Ste.
+Marie and Upper Peninsula markets, where WOOD-TV, WPBN/WTOM and WLUC-TV, respectively, also carry America's Thanksgiving Parade.
+In all three markets, the parade was only available through CBS until 2023 (see below), although the three NBC stations aired tape-delayed coverage from 2009 until 2019.
+Since 2024, WXSP-CD has exclusively aired the parade in West Michigan, although in portions of the market where WXSP-CD is unavailable outside of cable or satellite, viewers can also turn to nearby NBC affiliates in Lansing and South Bend (WNDU-TV).
+In Northern Michigan and the Upper Peninsula as well as the northernmost portion of West Michigan, the parade is available through Peacock, although some Northern Michigan viewers may turn to WBKB-DT3 in Alpena.

 Since 2003, the parade has been broadcast in Spanish on NBC sister network Telemundo; María Celeste Arrarás, anchor of the network's tabloid newsmagazine Al Rojo Vivo, hosted the Spanish simulcast of the parade from 2003 to 2006.
 Since 2021, the Telemundo simulcast has been hosted primarily by Carlos Adyan (co-host of daytime entertainment/lifestyle talk show En Casa con Telemundo); Adyan was joined by former Miss Universe Andrea Meza as co-host starting with the 2022 edition.
 The parade won nine Emmy Awards for outstanding achievements in special event coverage since 1979.
 Since 2020, the parade also provided audio description via a second audio program channel.

 From 2016 to 2019, Verizon produced a 360-degree virtual reality live telecast of the parade, with minimal commentary, made available through YouTube.
-The 2019 edition, produced in cooperation with NBC, had more extensive production, adding hosts Terry Crews, Lilly Singh and Ross Matthews, also adding "virtual balloons" generated through viewers' votes.
-Verizon's simulcast of the 2020 event ran in a traditional flat, single-perspective format, and was the very first to be broadcast internationally, not just in the United States, through Verizon's and Macy's YouTube and Twitter handles.
+The 2019 edition, produced in cooperation with NBC, had more extensive production, adding hosts Terry Crews, Lilly Singh and Ross Mathews, also adding "virtual balloons" generated through viewers' votes.
+Verizon's simulcast of the 2020 event ran in a traditional flat, single-perspective format, and was the first to be broadcast internationally, not just in the United States, through Verizon's and Macy's YouTube and Twitter handles.
 Verizon did not simulcast the 2021 event in either format.